snowplow-incubator/data-product-accelerators/content/snowplow-recommendations/_index.md

 #### Prerequisites

 - If using Snowflake, you have ACCOUNTADMIN or the global CREATE STORAGE INTEGRATION privilege in your Snowflake account.
+- If using Databricks, you need to have the Account Admin, Workspace Admin, and Metastore Admin (or the CREATE EXTERNAL LOCATION privilege which the Metastore Admin will have by default) as well as the CREATE MANAGED STORAGE permissions; Unity Catalog enabled
 - You have the necessary permissions in AWS to create/update IAM roles and policies, create an S3 bucket, and create AWS personalize resources.

 If you are not using the sample data: